 Britishers employed cruel and cunning method of hypocrisy by criticizing Hindu idol worship through their stooges in the form of rulers like Mangal Singh.
 But never resorted to the same high handedness when they worshiped jesus in their church (idol worship here too).
 Britishers used this sly ploy to appease muslims who were opponents of idol worship and use their islamic mindset to widen the rift with Hindus.

-Swami Vivekanand Ji was Able to Pass the Test of His Mother
+Swami Vivekanand Ji Passed the Test of His Mother

 Before leaving for abroad for the first time to preach Hinduism, Narendra’s mother wanted to know whether he is all perfect for this mission or not, she invited him for dinner.
 Vivekananda enjoyed the food that had the additional flavor of his mother’s special love and affection.
 After the delicious dinner, Vivekananda’s mother offered Vivekanand a dish of fruits and a knife.
 Vivekanand cut the fruit, ate it and after that his mother said, “Son, can you please give me the knife, I need it.”